 Algorithms & math trivia

 A fairly common theme on this blog are write-ups about computer algorithms and mathematical curiosities.
-Although these are covered in countless other placed on the internet, I think the following articles go above and beyond.
-They don’t just recite formulas; they explain the “why” in ways that should make sense to folks without a PhD.
+Although these are covered in countless other placed on the internet, I try to do go above and beyond: instead of regurgitating formulas, I research the “why” and explain it in a way that should make it click even if you skipped that calculus class.

 Not so fast, Mr. Fourier!

-The discrete Fourier transform (DFT) is one of the most important algorithms in modern computing: it plays a key role in communications, image and audio processing, machine learning, data compression, and much more.
+The discrete Fourier transform (DFT) is one of the most important algorithms in modern computing.
 Curiously, it’s also among the worst-explained topics in computer science.
 Let's have a closer look.

 Is the frequency domain a real place?

 In the earlier article on the Fourier transform, I talked about the frequency domain — a wondrous mathematical place where complex signals are transmuted into the amplitudes and phases of sine waveforms.
-But how real is this place, anyway, and does the DFT hold a monopoly on truth?
+But how real is this place, anyway?

 A 20-minute intro to complex numbers